Catholic Society of St. Basil the Great

 Jewish Student Association

-The Jewish Student Association is open to all students, faculty and staff at the University who seek a Jewish experience while at UT Southwestern.
+The Jewish Student Association is open to all students, faculty and staff at the University who seek a Jewish experience while at UT Southwestern Medical Center.
 The JSA explores cultural, religious, social, and even the fun and funny aspects of Judaism as it connects with health and science students and professionals.

 Latter-day Saint Student Association (LDSSA)